researchart/fse20/submissions/reusable/SaharBadihi#674/README.md

 /.../path-to-ARDiff_Equiv_Checking-folder/benchmarks/
 ```
 ## Running ARDiff, DSE, and IMP-S on Our Benchmark
-You can run each pair of methods in the benchmark individually  or run all of them in sequence by running the script we provided.
+You can run each pair of methods in the benchmark individually (as described above) or run all of them in sequence by running the script we provided.

 There are three scripts for running the tool on the benchmark, one for each operating system.

+Note, in terms of system requirements, running benchmarks need at least 16 GB memory and the expected runtime is 10-14 hrs.

+- 16GB is a safe bound to ensure symbolic execution and the SMT solver can handle complex examples.
+This requirement can be easily modified by changing the -Xms parameter in the scripts, however we can not guarantee that you will obtain the same results (as some cases might become UNKNOWN)

 For example, the following script is for Linux users:
 ```yaml
 cd /.../path-to-ARDiff_Equiv_Checking-folder/Implementation/